-Step Six: I asked Love to show me how to let go of the need to be perfect, to punish, and to be in control.
+Step Six: I asked Love to show me how to release the need to be perfect, to punish, and to be in control.

 The Need for Perfectionism, Punishment, and Control

 And when we fail to be perfect, we punish ourselves.
-We may do this through harsh self-criticism, through self-hate and self-loathing, or through setting newer, higher, and increasingly unrealistic standards for ourselves.
+We may do this through harsh self-criticism or through self-hate.
+Or we might to it by setting newer, higher, and increasingly unrealistic standards for ourselves.
 We may also push ourselves to work to hard and fail to rest or take care of ourselves.

-If you see you sense or know that you struggle with perfectionism, punishment, and control, there’s no shame.
+If you see you sense that you struggle with perfectionism, punishment, and control, there’s no shame.
 A lot of us have been there and still struggle with these same issues.

-But is important to realize that perfectionism, punishment, and control are a dead-end road because they will never help us escape from self-hate and find the love we need.
+But is important to realize that perfectionism, punishment, and control are a dead-end road.
+That is because they will never help us escape from self-hate and find the love we need.

-Perfectionism, punishment, and control require us to be absolutely perfect in every way 100% of the time in order to be worthy of love, and this is unrealistic, impossible, unnecessary, and actually a false requirement.
+Perfectionism, punishment, and control require us to be absolutely perfect in every way 100% of the time.
+And they tell us that we must do this in order to be worthy of love.
+As you can see, this is unrealistic, impossible, unnecessary, and actually a false requirement.

-The alternative, then, is to give up these faulty attempts to find love and to realize that it is actually possible to love ourselves unconditionally right now just the way we are and that loving ourselves is an important part of finding the love we so desperately need.
+The alternative, then, is to give up these faulty attempts to find love.
+And the alternative is to realize that it is actually possible to love ourselves unconditionally right now just the way we are.
+And we can also further realize that loving ourselves is an important part of finding the love we so desperately need.

 Now, if you are like a lot of people, the question immediately arises, “How can I love myself right now?
 I am so flawed.
 I’m gross.”

-One of the primary ways we do this is to ask Love (however you conceive of it) to help us receive unconditional Love and let go of perfectionism, punishment, and control.
+One of the primary ways we do this is to ask Love (however you conceive of it) to help us to infuse all our relationships, including our relationship with our self, with love.
+And we can ask it to help us let go of perfectionism, punishment, and control.